udaykirankolla/assignment-2-Kolla/README.md

 | banglore  |  durga temple| 1 hour |
 | vijayawada| temple       | 1 hour |
 | ongole    | kalanikethan | 1 hour |
+---

+# pithy quotes
+> "failure is the first step for success."
+>@ Author: Winston S. Churchill<br>
+>"Success usually comes to those who are too busy to be looking for it."
+>@ Author: Henry David Thoreau<br>